maurobonfietti/nodejs-api/README.md

 npm install
 ```

-## Start API:
+## Start Local Server:

-Start the REST API using:
+Start the REST API in a local server using:
 ```
 npm start
 # or